pjaap/ConstantObjects.jl/README.md

 ```
 In C++, this can be realized by _constant references_.

-In Julia, the user has total freedom over the mutability of objects and Julia does not provide constant references.
+In Julia, users have total freedom over the mutability of objects and Julia does not provide constant references.

 Of course, Julia has __immutable structs__, and, by convention, functions without the bang `!` do not mutate the input.